Glenburnie, Thirlestane Castle

 Two dogs are welcome with a charge of £15 per dog.
 Dogs must be clean and dry before access into the wider property, should be kept off the furniture and are not permitted in the bedroom.
 It is important to note that there is no private enclosed garden space and dogs must be kept on a lead in the immediate grounds and across wider farmland.

 The bedroom features high quality bed linen.
 A hairdryer is supplied.
-Towels and guest toiletries are provided.
+Towels, robes and guest toiletries are provided.

 Wi-Fi & Mobile Coverage